Southeast

 Overview

-The Arizona Department of Transportation is replacing the Queen Creek and Waterfall Canyon bridges located on the US 60 between mileposts 227 and 229.5, just east of Superior in Pinal County.
+The Arizona Department of Transportation is replacing the Queen Creek and Waterfall Canyon bridges located on US 60 between mileposts 227 and 229.5, just east of Superior in Pinal County.

-A new Queen Creek Bridge will be constructed just to the east of the existing bridge and the existing steel bridge will be removed following construction of the new bridge.
+A new Queen Creek Bridge will be constructed just to the east of the existing bridge, and the existing steel bridge will be removed following construction of the new bridge.
 The Waterfall Canyon Bridge, located east of the Queen Creek Tunnel, will be reconstructed into two box culverts to improve drainage, and will remain in its existing location.

 Guardrail replacement and other general maintenance work will also be completed within and near the Queen Creek Tunnel.